mvhaen/mvhaen.github.io/_posts/2025-10-24-shaping-roadmap-items.md

 - A badge showing only actionable items
 - Automated actions that remove the need for notifications entirely

-Because you're not committed to building the feature — **you're committed to making something better happen**.
+Because you're not committed to building the feature—you're committed to making something *better* happen.
 You solve problems faster.
 You avoid unnecessary complexity.
 You deliver value earlier.

 So what happens when you eventually build a feature?
-When you pursue outcomes, you will eventually zoom in on a feature — because something still needs to be built to solve the problem.
+When you pursue outcomes, you will eventually zoom in on a feature—because something still needs to be built to solve the problem.
 The difference is how you get there.

-All those "feature questions" are still useful — but they belong in the **divergent part of the work**, where you explore solutions freely.
+All those "feature questions" are still useful—but they belong in the **divergent part of the work**, where you explore solutions freely.
 Then you use the focus on the outcome to converge toward the smallest version that actually delivers value.

 ![Diverge to create choices, converge to make choices](/assets/images/2025-10-24-shaping-roadmap-items/diverge-converge.tiff)